Table of Contents

 This isn't even step number one.
 It's more like step 0.
 Before you can do any type of churn analysis, you need to have data to analyze!

-There are a ton of tools out there that could help, but let’s keep things simple for now.
+There are many tools available that could help, but let's keep things simple for now.

-You can get all the info you need right from within our dashboards, and then export data into a spreadsheet if you want to play around with it even more.
+You can access all the information you need right from within our dashboards, and you can export the data into a spreadsheet if you want to explore it further.

-Another tool that’s helpful if you want to do some advanced churn analysis is a product analytics tool like Mixpanel or Amplitude.
-These tools let you dig into how people use and engage with your product.
+That said, you can also use tools like Mixpanel or Amplitude.
+These tools let you understand how people use and engage with your product.

 Product engagement can be a big indicator of churn, so this data can really come in handy.

-Try not to get fixated on all the different tools out there though.
-Start with the basics, and if you aren’t able to get the insights you need, then branch out.
+Try not to get fixated on all the different tools out there, though.
+Start with the basics when it comes to churn analytics tools like Baremetrics, and if you can't get the insights you need, then branch out.

-I mentioned that one of the two questions we’re going to answer with our churn analysis is “why are people cancelling?”
+I mentioned that one of the two questions we're going to answer with our churn analysis is "Why are people canceling?"

-In order to get those answers, you need to start asking!
-There’s a couple of ways to do this.
+To get those answers, you need to start asking!
+There are a couple of ways to do this.

-Option A, which I’ve seen a lot of smaller SaaS companies do, is to just send an email out after customers cancel.
-They’ll either ask customers why they cancelled directly in the email, or direct them to a questionnaire (you can make one through Typeform or Google Forms).
+Option A, Send an email after customers cancel.
+They'll either ask customers why they canceled directly in the email or direct them to a questionnaire which can easily be made through a tool like Google Forms or Typeform.

 This approach works well in the early stages of your SaaS company.
-But as your business grows, you’ll want a more scalable way to find out why customers are churning.
-That’s where Option B comes in.
+But as your business grows, you'll want a more scalable way to discover why customers are churning.
+That's where Option B comes in.

-The form captures all the info and we’re able to track every response in our dashboard.
+The form captures all the customer responses and we're able to track every response in our dashboard.

-We also allow people to give more details into why they’re cancelling, which is particularly helpful for customers that chose “Other” as their cancellation reason.
+We also allow people to provide more details about why they're canceling, which is particularly helpful for customers who chose "Other" as their cancellation reason.

 We can do some basic churn analysis with this info alone.

-For instance, we can take a look at the most common reasons people churn, and see exactly how much MRR we’re losing each month from each churn reason.
+For instance, we can examine the most common reasons people churn and see exactly how much MRR we're losing each month from each reason.

-For instance, if customers choose “Switching to another product”, take note of which competitors they’re switching to.
+For instance, if customers choose "Switching to another product," take these steps:

-Or maybe pricing comes up as a consistent cancellation reason.
-Then you’d dig deeper into your pricing, and possibly consider running some tests.
+If pricing comes up as a consistent cancellation reason. you'll want to conduct market research and consider running pricing tests.

-It could mean that you need to provide a little more value to justify your current price, or the customers that cancelled were on the wrong plan.
+It could mean that you need to provide a little more value to justify your current price or the customers that canceled were on the wrong plan.

-Here’s a note from our head of growth on why lowering your price isn’t always the “fix” for churn.
+Here's a note from Baremetrics head of growth, Corey Haines, on why lowering your price isn't always the "fix" for churn.

 "Too expensive" is one of the most common cancellation reasons across every business.
 But before you assume your product is priced too high, consider what I like to call, the value:price ratio.